karunp94/BookingSystem/README.md

 # BookingSystem
-Python project to book turfparks in a location after providing necesaary details
+Python project to book turf grounds in a location after providing necesaary details